top of page

 H: Are you going to be like this our whole holiday

-B: ‘Tis true - I’ll need them if my poesy is to be in anyway saleable (still sulking) - Hobby, would you mind awfully consulting that Guide – is it absolutely necessary to pass this way again – if I ever return to the distant shore which gave me birth?
+B: ‘Tis true - I’ll need them if my poesy is to be in anyway saleable (still sulking) - Hobby, would you mind awfully consulting that Guide - is it absolutely necessary to pass this way again - that is, if I ever return to the distant shore which gave me birth?

 H is frantic in his researches